Glimepiride and pioglitazone

 Glimepiride and pioglitazone may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have severe or uncontrolled heart failure, or if you have bladder cancer.
-Do not use this medicine if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
-Glimepiride and pioglitazone is not for treating type 1 diabetes.
+You should not use this medicine if you have severe or uncontrolled heart failure, active bladder cancer, or diabetic ketoacidosis (call your doctor for treatment).

-Glimepiride and pioglitazone can cause or worsen congestive heart failure.
-Stop using this medicine and call your doctor at once if you have shortness of breath (even with mild exertion), swelling, or rapid weight gain.
+This medicine can cause or worsen congestive heart failure.
+Call your doctor at once if you have shortness of breath (even with mild exertion), swelling, or rapid weight gain.

 congestive heart failure or heart disease;